mitdbg/datascienceclass/lab_2/README.md

 *Hints for Q3: You will likely want to draw inspiration from the techniques shown in the [examples subsection](#examples).
 This is a tricky problem, so if you pass the autograder with a non-trivial script, you are guaranteed to get full credit.
 Come to OH and/or ask questions on Piazza if you're stuck!*

 **Q4 (5 pts):** How often has each country finished in second place at the World Cup?
-Write a script to compute this, by generating output sorted by country codename (ascending) as follows and outputting it to `q4.csv` in the `submission/` directory:
+Write a script to compute this, by generating output sorted by country codename (ascending) as follows and outputting it to `q4.csv` in the `submission/` directory.
+Your final output should **not** include a country that has never won second place.

 ```
 ARG,3